 Kohl, kajal, surma and tiro may have high levels of lead.
 These products come from Asia, Africa and the Middle East and are primarily used as eye cosmetics.
 They can also be used for religious, cultural and medicinal purposes.

-Sindoor, also known as vermilion, is a traditional powder used for religious purposes in Hinduism and as a symbol of marriage for Hindu women.
+Sindoor, a traditional powder used for religious purposes in Hinduism and as a symbol of marriage for Hindu women, may have high levels of lead.
 The orange or red pigment is put on both children and adults and is intended for topical use only.